gimelfarb/blog-lionhack/_posts/2014-03-08-software-versioning-strategies.md

 Many ignore **revision** number, and focus only on **build**.
 Windows Installer, for example, [only has 3 components][msiprodver].
 If you want your version to span both binaries and the containing package, then it is best to limit yourself to just three numbers: **major**.**minor**.**build**.

-In any case, the general pattern: the greater the version number, the more recent the software is.
+In any case, the **general pattern**: _the greater the version number, the more recent the software is_.

 A popular versioning scheme in recent years (especially among open source projects) has been dubbed **Semantic Versioning** (aka SemVer), and documented at [semver.org][semver].
 It introduces a few other components, and makes version an alphanumeric string, rather than a pure number - opening a few interesting possibilities.